We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 Peridot deposits are also present in Myanmar (Burma), China, Africa and, most recently, Pakistan.
 Some of the most stunning peridots have been mined in Pakistan.
 They’ve been given the name “Kashmir peridots” and weigh more than 100 Carat.

-Due to its beautiful and rich coloring and the fact that it is a birthstone for August, makes it a very special and thoughtful choice as an engagement ring or wedding ring and it goes brilliantly with sterling silver and yellow gold birthstone jewelry.
+Due to its beautiful and rich color, peridot makes a special and thoughtful choice as a gift or engagement ring.
+It pairs brilliantly with yellow gold jewelry.

 Since the Peridot can resemble emeralds, the colors of each gemstone may range from yellow-green colors to green and gold tones, olive tones, or even a bright and lighter green color as well as resembling a deeper chartreuse like color.

 Depending on the size of the peridot gemstone, you may be able to see some imperfections and flaws in the gem.
-Many times, a certain resin or oil can be used on the gemstone if this is the case to help enhance its overall appearance and enhance its beauty just a bit more.
+Many times, a certain resin or oil can be used on the gemstone to help enhance its overall appearance and enhance its beauty just a bit more.

-When choosing peridot, you will want to steer clear of white gold and instead opt for a yellow gold alternative.
-If it has a rhodium coating, you will also want to stay away from silver as well.
-The coating of the stone will have to be redone every few years because the rhodium coating can cause pits over an extended amount of time.
+When choosing peridot, steer clear of white gold and instead opt for a yellow gold alternative.
+If the metal has a rhodium coating, you’ll also want to stay away from silver as well.
+The coating of the stone will have to be redone every few years because the rhodium coating can cause pits in peridot over time.

-The biggest factor to take into consideration when purchasing a peridot engagement ring or wedding ring is the quality cut and the brilliance of the stone.
+The biggest factor to take into consideration when purchasing peridot jewelry is the quality cut and the brilliance of the stone.
 Diamonds are also a good enhancement to have along the band.

-The peridot makes a visually stunning alternative to the traditional diamond wedding bands and engagement rings you will typically find.
-It is especially thoughtful if your love has an August birthday, so they can see that you took the time to carefully and thoughtfully incorporate this small detail into the ring on their very special day.
+The peridot makes a visually stunning alternative to traditional diamond wedding bands and engagement rings.
+It is especially thoughtful if your love has an August birthday, so they can see that you took the time to incorporate their birthstone into the ring.